 - New York Pass review – Is it worth it?

 1. Avoid taking a taxi or Uber to get around New York

 Taking a taxi or Uber to get around the city is expensive.
 And let’s be honest – who wants to waste their precious sightseeing time stuck in NYC’s busy traffic?

 What is the best way to get around New York?

-I recommend getting an unlimited ride metro card if you’re staying in town for several days.
-My boyfriend and I bought a 7-day unlimited ride metro card during our trip.
+My boyfriend and I bought a 7-day unlimited ride MetroCard during our trip.
 We had so much freedom with the metro card because it was a stress-free way to get around town.
 Plus it saved us A LOT of money.

-2. Sightseeing without using the New York Pass
+2. Save money with the New York Pass

 The best way to save money on New York attractions: